-- enable the Company to attract and retain suitably qualified directors with appropriate experience and expertise; and - recognise that given the small size of the Board, all Directors contribute extensively to the work of committees.
-As such, current policy is that no additional fees apply to Directors for their participation on Board committees. - must be appropriate in the context of the overall financial performance of the company.
+- enable the Company to attract and retain suitably qualified directors with appropriate experience and expertise; and - be appropriate in the context of the overall financial performance of the company.

 The Remuneration Committee reviews fees for Non-Executive directors annually, utilising data on and trends in Director and Chairperson remuneration in the relevant group of the top 500 ASX-listed companies in Australia (from published reports), as well as data obtainable on director remuneration in a number of peer companies either from the same industry or with similar market capitalisation and financial performance.
-Director fees are set at or below the 50th percentile for the relevant comparator group of companies.
-Remuneration consultants have been used every three years to assist in this process but none have been engaged for this purpose in the past two financial years.
+Remuneration consultants (2019, Godfrey Remuneration Group) have been used every three years to assist in this process with one engagement for this purpose within the last financial year.

 The Board has to date selected a simple remuneration policy whereby only fees and statutory superannuation benefits are payable.
-The table on page 18 of this report shows fees paid to Non-Executive Directors for the 2017 and 2016 financial years.
+The table on page 19 of this report shows fees paid to Non-Executive Directors for the 2019 and 2018 financial years.
 Non-Executive Directors do not participate in any share or performance rights plans.
 Non-Executive Directors are entitled to reimbursement of travel or other reasonable expenses incurred by them in the course of discharging their duties.